vedaant-arora/AIrena-Prelims/readme.md

 To create a custom agent, you'll need to modify the `agent1.py` file.
 The file contains a `CustomPlayer` class that you should implement with your own strategy.

 ### Guidelines:
-1. Your agent must make moves within 2 seconds
+1. Your agent must be capable of competing on a 21 x 21 board, with the total time for all moves not exceeding 1 minute.
 2. You can import any library listed in [allowed_libraries.md](allowed_libraries.md)
 3. From this codebase, you may only import from the `Agent` module